“The biggest memory is all those thousands of kids,” says Sharon Morgan, recalling the past 38 years of her math-teaching career.

 “St. Mark’s dominated that competition for 20 years,” Buchanan says.
 “Mrs. Morgan’s team that year — Zach’s team — beat St. Mark’s.
 Everybody’s jaws dropped.”

 In addition to helping her students amass a collection of trophies and medals, Morgan has won some awards herself.
-Most notably, in 1991 she was honored by the state of Texas with the Presidential Award for Excellence in Teaching Mathematics.
+Most notably, in 1991 she was honored by the state of

 “That was incredibly special to me.
 It was one of those things [where you think] ‘I can hardly believe it,’” she says, “to have someone else affirm you’re doing a good job.”